Directive on representative actions – analysis

 The Polish legislator still has not passed any legislation amending the existing regulations to implement Directive 2020/1828.
 Not even a draft implementation law has reached the Sejm, although according to information published on the RCL website, work on the draft has been underway since late 2022.
 Therefore, below we present the main assumptions of Directive 2020/1828 itself, which should be reflected in Polish legislation.

-Directive 2020/1828 is part of a package of directives creating the so-called New Deal for consumers.
-The overarching goal of Directive 2020/1828 is to ensure a high level of consumer protection.
+Directive 2020/1828 is part of a package of directives creating the so-called New Deal for Consumers.
+The overriding goal of Directive 2020/1828 is to ensure a high level of consumer protection.

-Directive 2020/1828 aims to make available to consumers at the EU and national levels in all member states at least one effective and efficient procedural mechanism in the form of representative actions for injunctive measures against and remedies for harmful practices by traders.
+Directive 2020/1828 aims to make available to consumers at the EU and national levels in all Member States at least one effective and efficient procedural mechanism in the form of representative actions for injunctive measures to cease harmful practices used by entrepreneurs and for remedies in connection witch such practices.
 This applies to both domestic and cross-border practices (violations).

-Of particular importance are the regulations of Directive 2020/1828 on cross-border redress, which are expected to facilitate the possibility of pursuing claims for mass damage, increasing the effectiveness of cross-border actions.
-Thanks to the institution of cross-border actions, it will be easier to pursue claims for infringements committed by entrepreneurs based abroad (representative actions will be able to be brought in a country other than the seat of that entrepreneur, e.g., in the country where the injured consumers have their residence).
+Particularly important are the regulations of Directive 2020/1828 on cross-border redress, which are expected to facilitate the possibility of pursuing claims for mass damage, increasing the effectiveness of cross-border actions.
+Thanks to the institution of cross-border actions, it will be easier to pursue claims for infringements committed by entrepreneurs based abroad (representative actions will be able to be brought in a country other than the seat of that entrepreneur, e.g., in the country where the harmed consumers have their residence).

 Directive 2020/1828 does not specify whether its implementation is to be achieved through the establishment of an appropriate civil or administrative procedure, or a combination of both.
 Member States are free to choose the type of procedure in this regard.